-The project's target group(s) are those who have been identified as essential to involve and/or strengthen in their capacity and ability through the project's activities.
-The target groups for the project should be relevant in relation to the challenge or opportunity that the project intends to address.
-The target groups should be based on aspects like roles, functions, positions, competences and/or interests.
+The project's target groups are the individuals or actors/entities who have been identified as essential to be directly involved, in order to strengthen their capacity and ability through the project's activities.
+The target groups do not necessarily have to be the same actors as those participating in the implementing partnership.
+The target groups should be relevant in relation to the challenge or opportunity that the project intends to address.
+They should be defined based on aspects like roles, functions, positions, competencies and/or interests.

-The reasoning regarding target groups can also concern possible final target groups, intended to be reached indirectly through, for example, the participants in an educational program (or activities arranged within a collaborative project).
+The reasoning regarding target groups may also include possible final target groups, intended to be reached indirectly through, for example, the participants in a training programme (or activities arranged within a cooperation project).